 Maintaining the right standards key to promoting progress

-Accra, Oct.
-15, GNA - Dr Ekwow Spio-Garbrah, Minister of Trade and Industry, says maintaining the right standards in all spheres of life is key to promoting quality, efficiency and progress.
+Dr Ekwow Spio-Garbrah, Minister of Trade and Industry, says maintaining the right standard in all spheres of life is key to promoting quality, efficiency and progress.

 The Minister, said this at the 47th World Standards Day Celebration, which was held in Accra on Friday, October, 14.